Esperance Senior High School: Other

 The school won the champion school award in the 2008 senior schools country week carnival.

 Residential college

 The residential college is located within the education precinct known as the Esperance Community College Campus and is in close proximity to the high school.

 The college is able to accommodate 98 students and is equipped with indoor and outdoor recreation facilities.
 Students have access to tutors and computer access to the high school and library.

+Esperance Education Support Centre

+The Esperance Education Support Centre (EESC) is a specialist secondary school co-located on the ESHS campus, catering for students with intellectual disability or Autism Spectrum Disorder with higher educational need.
+A program is also offered to students with an imputed cognitive disability at the discretion of the principal.
+The school's stated vision is "young people, empowered by choice, participating in and contributing to their community."

+The EESC's diverse curriculum includes academic programs referenced to ABLEWA, the K–10 Curriculum, ASDAN Modules and Preliminary Courses of Study, alongside holistic programs such as community access, work experience, independent living skills, and social and emotional programs.
+Through its partnership with ESHS, EESC students have access to mainstream classes with curriculum differentiated and supported by EESC staff, while ESHS students benefit from the inclusion of EESC peers in the classroom.